Esri/large-network-analysis-tools/README.md

 ### Tool output

 The output feature class will be a copy of the input feature class with the [network location fields](https://pro.arcgis.com/en/pro-app/latest/help/analysis/networks/locating-analysis-inputs.htm#ESRI_SECTION1_9FF9489173C741DD95472F21B5AD8374) appended.
 Because the original ObjectIDs may have shifted, the output feature class includes an ORIG_OID field with the values of the original ObjectID.
 (If the feature class already had an ORIG_OID field, the new field may be called ORIG_OID1, ORIG_OID2, etc.)

+### Credit consumption

+This tool does not consume credits since it can only be run using a network dataset.

 ### Technical explanation of how this tool works